rweisssieker-xp/GBL-Babtec-MCP/docs/USER-MANUAL.md

 ## Introduction

-The Babtec MCP Server provides a Model Context Protocol (MCP) interface to interact with Babtec quality management systems.
-This server enables AI assistants and automation tools to read and write quality data, manage inspection processes, handle complaints, and track quality actions.
+The Babtec MCP Server provides a standardized interface for AI assistants and LLM clients to interact with Babtec quality management systems.
+This manual explains how to use all available MCP tools to read and write quality data.

 ### What is MCP?

-Model Context Protocol (MCP) is a standardized protocol that allows AI assistants to interact with external systems through tools.
-Each tool represents a specific operation you can perform on the Babtec system.
+Model Context Protocol (MCP) is a protocol that enables AI assistants to securely access and interact with external systems.
+The Babtec MCP Server exposes 18 tools that cover inspection plans, lots, complaints, actions, and audits.

 ### Key Features

-- **18 MCP Tools** covering all major quality management operations
-- **Read and Write Operations** for inspection plans, lots, complaints, actions, and audits
-- **Role-Based Access Control** ensuring secure access to sensitive operations
+- **Read Operations**: Search and retrieve quality data
+- **Write Operations**: Create and update quality records
+- **Role-Based Access**: Permissions control what you can do
-- **Audit Logging** for compliance with ISO 9001 and IATF 16949
+- **Audit Logging**: All operations are logged for compliance
-- **Automatic Retry Logic** for reliable operations
-- **Health Monitoring** to track system status
+- **Error Handling**: Clear error messages and retry logic

 ## Getting Started

 ### Prerequisites

-- Access to a Babtec quality management system (BabtecQ or BabtecQube)
+- Access to a Babtec quality management system
-- Valid credentials (username/password or API token)
-- MCP-compatible client (Claude Desktop, Cursor, or custom MCP client)
+- MCP client configured to connect to the server
+- Appropriate user roles assigned

+### Connecting to the Server

+Your MCP client handles the connection.
+Once connected, you can call any of the available tools.
+The server automatically handles authentication and authorization based on your user context.

-### Basic Concepts
+### Understanding Permissions

-**Tools:** Each MCP tool represents a specific operation.
-Tools have names like `babtec_search_testplan` or `babtec_create_action`.
+Each tool requires specific permissions:

-**Permissions:** Your access to tools depends on your assigned roles:
-- `MCP_Read`: Read-only access to all data
-- `MCP_QM_Write`: Read access + write access to actions and complaints
-- `MCP_Production_Write`: Read access + write access to inspection lots
-- `MCP_Audit_Write`: Read access + write access to audit findings
+- **Read permissions**: `read:testplans`, `read:lots`, `read:complaints`, `read:actions`, `read:audits`
+- **Write permissions**: `write:actions`, `write:complaints`, `write:lots`, `write:audits`
-- `MCP_Admin`: Full access including audit log queries
+- **Admin permissions**: `read:audit` (for audit log queries)

-**Operations:**
-- **Read Operations:** Retrieve data without modifying the system
-- **Write Operations:** Create, update, or modify data (requires appropriate permissions)
+If you don't have the required permission, the tool returns an authorization error.

 ## MCP Tools Overview